ML-aided power allocation for Tactical MIMO: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we illustrate the performance of the proposed model in allocating power to multi-antenna ad-hoc wireless networks operating under various fading conditions and topologies.
+In this section, we illustrate the performance of the proposed model in allocating power to multi-antenna ad-hoc wireless networks operating under various fading conditions and topologies\footnote{Code to replicate the numerical experiments presented here can be found at \href{https://github.com/ArCho48/UWMMSE_MIMO.git}{https://github.com/archo48/uwmmse\_mimo.git}.}.
 A detailed description of the datasets is provided in Section~\ref{subsec:data}.
 In Section~\ref{subsec:comp}, we compare our model performance with WMMSE and its truncated version, in terms of achieved sum-rate and allocation time.
 Further, in Section~\ref{subsec:rob} we investigate robustness of our proposed model to variations in network size and channel conditions.
 Our proposed architecture is composed of $4$ unfolded WMMSE layers with two $2$-layered GCNs in each unfolded layer modeling the function $\Psi$ in~\eqref{E:unfold_3}.
 The hidden layer dimension of all GCNs is set to $5$.
 A maximum of $15000$ training iterations are performed with early stopping.
 Batch size is fixed at $64$ and learning rate is set to \num{1e-2}.
 We run $\sim 160$ test iterations with the same batch size.
-All computations were performed on an Intel Core i7-9850H CPU with 16GB RAM and an Nvidia Quadro T2000 GPU.
+All computations were performed on an Intel Core i7-9850H CPU with 16GB RAM.